Towards Regulated Deep Learning: Future Work

 \subsection{Improving Computational Regulations}

 As mentioned previously, the language has been tested in the Electronic Institutions (\eis) Middleware presented in \cite{estevaphd} that runs over JADE \cite{jade}.
 Nonetheless, the author expects to add the language to a newly developed Middleware, as it is capable of give Operational Semantics, \emph{i.e} run, a Declarative version of \ei\ protocols as it was shown in \cite{garcia2010normative}.
-The main advantage of a Declarative version is that it might be provided to Software Agents as the rules-of-the-game in order to coordinate, \emph{e.g}, using Game Theory.
+The main advantage of a Declarative version is that it might be provided to Software Agents to reason about it using, \emph{e.g}, a BDI architecture as the one introduced in \cite{casali05}.